Who We Are

 July 19, 10 am – 12 pm:

-Join SCT and Dr. Carolyn Callaghan, Senior Conservation Biologist with the Canadian Wildlife Federation, to explore the trails leading from Terrasse du Domaine to the Voie Verte Chelsea.
+Join Heidi on Graevenitz, founding SCT board director and educator, to explore the trails leading from Terrasse du Domaine to the Voie Verte Chelsea.
 The theme of this hike will be changing landscapes, biodiversity and pollinator habitat restoration.
 This hike will begin at the cul-de-sac at the end of Terrasse du Domaine.
 Roadside parking is available.
+See SCT Facebook page for map details!

 August 9, 10 am – 12 pm: